typescript-cheatsheets/react/README.md

 export default useDarkMode;
 ```

-As the comments suggest, exporting these config props and return props following the aforementioned structure will result in the following type export.
+As the comments suggest, exporting these config props and return props following the aforementioned structure will result in the following type of export.

 ```ts
 declare module "use-dark-mode" {